enguehard/enguehard.tf/content/event/workshop collider/index.md

   country: France

 summary: Forthcoming Workshop on Advanced Methods for Data Collection and Use.
 More to come!
-abstract: 'The workshop will bring together about eight speakers who contribute to pushing the research frontier in data collection and use with advanced methods.
-There will be one session on tabular data (including OCR/HTR and table recognition), and one session on spatial data (including remote sensing and map recognition).
-I thank ENS de Lyon (junior lab grant) and CERGIC for their financial support.'
+abstract: 'This workshop will bring together researchers who are helping to push the research frontiers in the collection and use of data using advanced methods in a range of social science fields.
+The first session focuses on spatial data (including remote sensing and map recognition) and the second session covers various aspects of tabular data (including OCR/HTR and  table recognition).

+I organize this event with the support of the École normale supérieure de Lyon (Collider "junior lab" grant) and the Center for Economic Research on Governance, Inequality and Conflict (CERGIC).'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.